Agriculture & Biosystems

 Mining & Metallurgical

-As an aerospace engineer, you might work on a new spacecraft tasked with bringing crew to the International Space Station.
+In an aerospace engineering career, you might work on a new spacecraft tasked with bringing crew to the International Space Station.
 Or, you might be involved in developing a new generation of space telescopes, the source of some of our most significant cosmological discoveries.
 But outer space is just one of many realms to explore as an aerospace engineer.
 You might develop commercial airliners, military jets, or helicopters for our airways.
 And getting even more down-to-earth, you could design the latest ground and sea transportation, including high-speed trains, racing cars, or deep-sea vessels that explore life at the bottom of the ocean.

 Number of jobs in 2020